cpmpercussion/homepage/_posts/2010-09-25-northbridge-perth.md

 type: post
 published: true
 meta: {}
+description: "Walked in Perth today.
+Very hot.
+Empty block appears to be a desert.
+Posted via email from charles martin"
 ---

 Walked in Perth today.
 Very hot.
 Empty block appears to be a desert.